-I occasionally receive e-mail messages from clients and contacts about a Microsoft Excel “problem”, that is, each one asked a similar question, “Is there a fix or patch for Excel?
+I occasionally receive email messages from clients and contacts about a Microsoft Excel “problem”, that is, each one asked a similar question, “Is there a bug in Excel?
 It looks like some of my formulas are wrong because I get a different answer when I manually calculate the same values.”

 See It for Yourself

 To try a simple example of how Excel formatting can change a displayed value but not the “real” value: